What Is a Pedal Kayak?

 Outside of an emergency, the speed allows you to plow through weeds and choppy water without much difficulty, as discussed in our post on how to avoid weeds in a pedal kayak.

-This pedaling is also much easier on the body as the legs have a lot more endurance and strength than the arms do.
+This pedaling is also much easier on the body as the legs have a lot more endurance and strength than the arms.
 This will allow a person to pedal faster, harder, and longer than they could do with just a paddle and their arms.

-When it comes to ease of control, the pedal kayak is going to have many advantages over the paddle.
-When paddling, a person’s hands are completely out of commission for anything other than the paddle motion.
+When it comes to ease of control, the pedal kayak will have many advantages over the paddle.
+When paddling, a person’s hands are entirely out of commission for anything other than the paddle motion.

-When the kayak begins to shake or lose balance, it can be quite difficult for the user to drop the paddle and grab hold of the kayak to rebalance it.
+When the kayak begins to shake or lose balance, it can be quite tricky for the user to drop the paddle and grab hold of the kayak to rebalance it.
 This is not a problem when using a pedal kayak.
-Both hands are always free to do a multitude of tasks as well as maintain and manage the position of the kayak with both the person’s hands and their feet.
+Both hands are always free to do tasks.
+One can maintain and manage the position of the kayak.

 As with any technology, there will be downsides, and pedal kayaks are no different.
 One of the biggest problems with a pedal kayak is that it requires a much bigger space than paddle kayaks.